-and Lucy Davis ©REBECCA WALTON/PMG picture and revised their plans.
-This year has been We let her rest more than we ever have [because of challenging not only for the athletes, but also for the postponement], and now we will start to bring the owners, and I must give credit and recognition her back." to them.
-With plans constantly changing and The Olympic Games in Tokyo will be the debut of a restrictions due to the pandemic, the unwavering new championship format, with just three-athlete support of the owners has been remarkable." teams and no drop score for the team competition.
+We let her rest more than we ever have [because of the postponement], and now we will start to bring her back."
+The Olympic Games in Tokyo will be the debut of a new championship format, with just three-athlete teams and no drop score for the team competition.
 In addition, the individual medals will be decided before the team competition.
 The new format will change the dynamics of the competition, and because fielding the best team possible for 2021 will remain a priority, the need is even greater to have a clear plan to nurture and develop talent as we simultaneously plan for the 2022 World Championships and 2024 Olympic Games.
-The US Equestrian selection process for the Tokyo show jumping team will involve a short list of 10 athletes and horses, which will be finalized in April The USET Foundation is a nonprofit organization after the Winter Equestrian Festival season. that supports the competition, training, coaching, travel, and educational needs of America's elite The short-listed athletes and horses will then and developing international and high performance compete at designated events and be observed by horses and athletes in partnership with US U.S. show jumping chef d'equipe, Robert Ridland, Equestrian.
-For more information, please visit and a panel of Advisors, who will recommend three www.uset.org. athlete/horse combinations and one alternate for the Individual and Team Competitions.
+The US Equestrian selection process for the Tokyo show jumping team will involve a short list of 10 athletes and horses, which will be finalized in April after the Winter Equestrian Festival season.
+The short-listed athletes and horses will then compete at designated events and be observed by U.S. show jumping chef d'equipe, Robert Ridland, and a panel of Advisors, who will recommend three athlete/horse combinations and one alternate